int-brain-lab/analysis/citricacid/README.md

 Run the first few cells, and check that you get DataJoint tables as output.

 ### 5. Analyze your data
 See tutorials and documentation on pandas, seaborn (nice for visualization) and matplotlib.
+See the old weightmonitoring_citricacid notebook for some examples.

 When you have something you like, save the notebook, close the Jupyter kernel and then commit your new analysis:
 ```